An Optical Prototyping System

 Here's is an example of the rail in action, and a demonstration of the dodged-beam technique for photographing laser beams.

 Behind your point of a view, to the left, is a laser beam expander and collimator.
-This uses an ordinary red laser from WalMart, an Air Shot laser guide for air pistols, which conveniently provides an on-off switch and a mounting dovetail to attach it to the rail pedestal.
+This uses an ordinary red laser sight for a Weaver mount, which conveniently provides an on-off switch and a mounting dovetail to attach it to the rail pedestal.
 The narrow beam is expanded into a cone by a small positive lens scrounged from an old hand-held document scanner, the lens being mounted in a small attachment fitted to the Air Shot in the machine shop.
 This spreading cone of laser light is then captured and collimated to a broad beam by a larger achromat lens (40mm dia x 120mm fl), yielding a 40mm diameter expanded beam.

 The laser and expander take up about 30cm of the length of the 1.3m rail, leaving about a full meter of room to experiment with lenses.
 Over this length, the collimated beam is very nearly a cylinder of parallel laser light rays, as if the beam had arrived from an infinity source, although there is necessarily a small degree of beam waisting.
 In the photo, another 40mm diameter achromat lens is shown focusing the expanded beam onto a target component.
 This apparatus is stationed at the opposite end of the rail from the collimator source.
 This demonstrates one application of the rail and collimator, which is to measure the focal length of an unknown lens.